 - An identifier for the merchant;

-- A session identifier as provided by your institution;
+- A session identifier as provided by the institution;

-- The affiliation provided by your Institution (in case of positive validation – including the country and name of your institution or in case of negative validation – simple no);
+- The affiliation and any further information provided by the Institution (in case of positive validation – including the country and name of your institution or in case of negative validation – simple no);

 - The IP address used at the time of the transaction.

 The merchant is the Controller of the user’s personal information registered with the merchant during the registration and sales process.
 However, the OIDC transaction does not request or include the user’s personal information.
 The user is redirected via the InAcademia Service by way of 1) the merchant having configured the idp_hint value behind the institution selection process in its web UI, or 2) the merchant having configured a redirect to the InAcademia Discovery Service.
 Because it uses the OIDC and SAML protocols, the transaction itself is unaware of the user’s personal information, and is maintained only by the state and nonce.

 The institution is the Controller of the users' personal information registered with the institution.
 The SAML transaction ensures that none of the user's credentials are visible or transferred to InAcademia by the end user to validate their affiliation (only the act of authenticating allows the IdP to release the required attributes which are described in the InAcademia Privacy Statement); this data is processed by the institution for the purpose of the authenticating the end user and is outside the scope of the InAcademia service.